SyrupMedia/media.syrup.pygame3d.player/README.md

 If you are looking to build this project using [Cython](https://cython.org), you will have to install that as well.

-Here is it's installation command:
+Here is its installation command:
 ```sh
 pip install cython
 ```